Students will normally have achieved a good 2.1, considered to be an overall average 65% or above.

 Months of entry

-The three-year Postgraduate Diploma is a rigorous programme that combines conservation theory and practice, using both subject-based learning and problem-solving learning to equip graduates with the knowledge, skills and attitudes to work within a professional framework in either the public or independent sector.
+The three-year course is a rigorous programme that combines teaching conservation theory and practice, using both subject-based learning and problem-solving practical work.

 Information for international students